 If you have a lot of shapes affected by this issue, you do not have to manually add points.
 It can be done by selecting the affected shapes, and using ‘object / path / add anchor points’ as follows.
 This will automatically add anchor points to the shape for you.

 I hope this articles helps.
 Having researched the issue in online forums, I read that some designers feel that fonts should not be outlined when exporting a print-ready PDF (and as a result this issue would not occur).
-However, as an agency designer, I am asked daily to provide print-ready PDFs with outlines only (i.e. no embedded fonts allowed).
+However, in a real world every day scenario, I am asked by printers 100% of the time to provide print-ready PDFs with outlines only (i.e. no embedded fonts allowed).